What is Pansharpening

 As long as there is a panchromatic band, then it’s possible to perform pansharpening.
 So if you want to use pansharpening, then you have to know which satellite imagery contains a panchromatic band.
 Here are some examples of remote sensing data with a panchromatic band:

 Worldview-2 – Worldview-2 contains 9 spectral bands.
 The coastal aerosol, blue, green, yellow, red, red edge, and NIR bands are 1.85m in resolution.
-The 0.45m panchromatic band provides an opportunity to sharpen the imagery more so through pansharpening with Worldview imagery.
+The 0.45m panchromatic band sharpens the imagery more so through pansharpening with Worldview imagery.

 SPOT-7 – Although SPOT-7 contains just 5 spectral bands, one of them is the panchromatic band with a GSD of 1.5m.
 The other 4 bands consist of blue, green, red, and near-infrared at 6m pixel size.